-Students who are enrolled in fourth and fifth grade math for the 2021–22 school year may qualify to participate in PACE (Programs for Advancement, Challenge and Enrichment) Math.
-This program was originally designed to meet the needs of elementary students who excel or show potential to excel in mathematics.
+Students enrolled in fifth grade math for the 2022–23 school year may qualify to participate in PACE (Programs for Advancement, Challenge and Enrichment) Math.
+This program was originally designed to meet the needs of elementary students who excel or show potential to excel in mathematics but is being phased out and replaced over time with Challenge for All.
 PACE provides opportunities for students to challenge their thinking by delving deeper into concepts, enriching and extending their mathematical understanding, and accelerating designated math skills at the next higher grade.

 Following an extensive program evaluation in 2019, LISD is transitioning to a more streamlined pathway for advancement in mathematics.
 The implementation affects the 2021–22 cohort of third-grade students.